haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 ---

 ### Output style guide
 All content must be written in accessible languge, using plain english.
-When capturing the views of the child or their family the content should use a similar writing to style to that use in Appendix A. When describing the difficulties or challenges faced by the it is important to avoid blunt statements - decriptions must be factual, but written in a way which is sympathetic to the child.
+When capturing the views of the child or their family the content should use a similar writing to style to that used in Appendix A. When describing the difficulties or challenges faced by the it is important to avoid blunt statements - decriptions must be factual, but written in a way which is sympathetic to the child.